8 Extracting keywords in context

 # data frame and assigns it to "kwic_token"

-• The second argument, pattern="earth" specifies that our keyword of interest is “earth”.
+specifies that our keyword of interest is “earth”. - Finally, the

-• Finally, the window=3 argument specifies the number of context words we’d like to extract on either side of the keyword.
-By setting window=3, the kwic() function will identify every instance of the word “earth” in the text collection, and extract the three words before and the three words after each instance of our keyword, “earth”.
-It will then return a data frame that organizes this contextual information; we’ll assign this data frame to a new object named earth_keyword_context:
+function will identify every instance of the word “earth” in the text collection, and extract the three words before and the three words after each instance of our keyword, “earth”.
+It will then return a data frame that organizes this contextual information; we’ll assign this data frame to a new object namedearth_keyword_context

 # Extracts contextual text data for the keyword "earth", based on a